nervetattoo/node-handlebars-twig/README.md

 node-handlebars-twig
 ====================

+**WIP**

 Transpile Handlebars templates to Twig templates

+## Rationale

+In optimising initial rendering of SPAs we saw the need to duplicate small hbs templates into PHP Twig templates on the server.
+But since Handlebars core is made up of such a small feature set we figured we could be rigorous in writing simple hbs templates and then transpile those to twig templates.

 Look at `fixtures/$fixture/in.hbs` vs `out.twig` to see what is run through the tests.
 Get started with contributing by cloning and running: